syncfusion-content/windowsforms-docs/WindowsForms/colorpickeruiadv/Getting-Started.md

    ![ColorPickerUIAdv for Windows Forms](ColorPickerUIAdv_Images/ColorPickerUIAdv.jpeg)

-## Color Selection
+## Color selection

-At runtime a particular color should be focused or selected by using `SelectedColor` property.
+At run time, a particular color should be focused or selected using the `SelectedColor` property.

 {% tabs %}